 Responsibility Of Seller

 Seller agrees to bear and pay or cause to be paid, all Taxes imposed on or with respect to the Gas for which the taxable incident occurs prior to its delivery to the Point(s) of Sale.
-If Buyer is required by law to remit such Taxes to the applicable government authority on behalf of Seller, Buyer shall so remit and shall deduct such Taxes paid on Seller's behalf from payments otherwise due Seller under this Contract.
+If Buyer is required by law to remit such Taxes to the applicable government authority on behalf of Seller, Buyer shall so remit and shall deduct such Taxes paid on Seller's behalf from payments otherwise due Seller under the Contract.

 Responsibility Of The Buyer